vijaylondhe/DevOps-Projects/Project-10:Use-Ansible-to-Deploy-WebApplication-Stack/README.md

-# Project-10: Use Ansible to Deploy Web Application Stack
+# Project-10: Use Ansible to Deploy Web Application Stack on AWS

 ### Objective: